Empirical Asset Pricing via Ensemble Gaussian Process Regression

-This finding is in line with the bias-variance tradeoff in machine learning, as our ensemble model complexity grows with the size of the training window.
+This finding is in line with the bias-variance trade-off in machine learning, as our ensemble model complexity grows with the size of the training window.
 Fourth, for the rolling scheme, $R^2_{pool}$ is relatively more volatile for small $K$ ($K<50$) and becomes stable and provides considerably more consistent performance for large $K$ ($K>50$).
 Further, for $K>50$, we observe a peak around $K=100$, which motivates us to choose $K=96$ as the window length for the rolling scheme.\footnote{The NBER’s business cycle dating committee maintains a chronology of US business cycles, available on \url{https://www.nber.org/research/data/us-business-cycle-expansions-and-contractions}.
 During our sample period, the average length of a business cycle is around eight years, which is in line with our choice of $K=96$.} To conclude, based on the performance in the validation sample, we select the rolling scheme with training window length $K=96$ and the MSE-weighting scheme for the out-of-sample test.